act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-x0paj4.md

 #### Failed Example 2

-This `video` element's audio autoplays for longer than 3 seconds, and does not have an [instrument][] to pause, stop, or mute the audio
+This `video` element's audio autoplays for longer than 3 seconds, and does not have an [instrument][] to pause, stop, or mute the audio.

 ```html
 <video autoplay>